lazy-eggplant/vs.templ/README.md

 </ul>
 ```

-once processed, the final result will be:
+after processing by `vs.templ`, the final result will be:

 ```xml
 <ul>